-JobSync: Designing a Focused, Privacy-First Job Search Experience
+JobSync: Designing an AI-Powered, Privacy-First Job Search Experience

 Mixed-Method UX Research